-Cells and tissues are both structurally introduced in all organism and both have equal importance.
-There are no tissues without the cells and cell make-up the different types of tissues in all multicellular organisms.
+Cells and tissues form a vital part of living entities.
+There are no tissues without cells and cells are responsible for making up the different types of tissues in all multicellular organisms.
 A cell is mainly found in every living organism.

 Here are some basic differences between the cell and the tissue.